About this procedure

 Before & After: Reconstruction for Microtia

 The patient is a seven-year-old male who has undergone staged procedures for the reconstruction of the undeveloped or microtic ear.
-It is important to delay surgery until the patient has reach an age when most of the ear growth has been achieved on the opposite side.
+It is important to delay surgery until the patient has reached an age when most of the ear growth has been achieved on the opposite side.
 The surgeon uses the opposite ear as a guide, or template, to achieve an artistic reconstruction.
 In this patient, the result demonstrates a close-to-normal appearing reconstructed ear.
 This represents the optimal result available in ear reconstruction.

 *Disclaimer: Individual results vary.
 Images do not constitute a promise or representation of any particular outcome or experience.